Accelerating temporal action proposal generation via high performance computing: Introduction

-Most proposal generation methods generate proposals by using sliding windows \cite{buch2017sst}\cite{caba2016fast}\cite{escorcia2016daps}\cite{shou2016temporal}.
+Most proposal generation algorithms generate generation by using sliding windows \cite{buch2017sst}\cite{caba2016fast}\cite{escorcia2016daps}\cite{shou2016temporal}.
 But the pre-defined durations and intervals of sliding windows cannot generate proposals with flexible length, which greatly reduced the precision of proposals.
 Boundary Sensitive Network (BSN) \cite{lin2018bsn} used a temporal network with 3 convolution layers to deal with video feature sequences and could generate proposals with flexible duration.
-Though BSN has a good performance, its multiple steps and networks make the speed not optimistic.

-Recently, lots of high performance computing methods are introduced into the field of compute vision for acceleration.
-Distributed computing is one of the more common methods.
-It is committed to increasing the number of devices in exchange for speeded-up.
-Parameter Server is a famous acceleration method for training deep learning network.
-On this framework, Multiple workers compute different input data and central server integrates the outputs from workers, which is very simple and effective.
-But when the number of workers has continuous growth, which leads to a significant increase in communication volume, acceleration will get worse.
+But BSN cannot extract enough information from videos due to its simple network architecture.

-To address these problems and improve the speed of producing proposals, we designed a new parallel computing framework.
-Because BSN is the state-of-art method for temporal action proposal generation, so our new framework was tested on BSN and had a higher efficiency compared to the popular Parameter-Server Framework\cite{dean2012large}.
+To address these problems and improve the quality of producing proposals, we designed a temporal convolution network architecture, which adopted two channel convolution for extracting both temporal and spatial information from video feature sequence.
+While we made the network architecture more complicated, a new parallel computing framework was used to accelerate our algorithm with higher efficiency compared to the popular Parameter-Server Framework \cite{dean2012large}.

-In summary, the main contribution of our work is two-fold: \begin{enumerate} \item We build a new parallel computing framework to speed up temporal convolution network on temporal action recognition with high efficiency. \item A metric is put forward to evaluate the time consumption in the distributed deep learning field.
+In summary, the main contribution of our work is three-fold: \begin{enumerate} \item We proposed Multipath Temporal Network that could extract effective information from video feature sequence. \item We adopted a new parallel computing framework to speed up our temporal convolution network with high efficiency. \item A metric is put forward to evaluate the time consumption in the distributed deep learning field.

 \end{enumerate}